SJ-22-89/SJ-22-89/README.md

   <hr>

-I started learning for my CompTIA A+, after this I'll go for Network+, Security+, Linux+ and PenTest+.
+I started learning for my CompTIA A+, after this I'll go for Network+, Security+, Linux+, PenTest+ and CySA+.